ironbar/luxai/reports/04_Modeling.md

 able to withstand the time limits.
 In around 30 minutes it only has been able to play 28 matches.

 I have submitted the ensemble with full data augmentation and just by 8 seconds it was able to finish a 32x32 game, however it only lasted 200 seconds, so in a more balanced game is likely to timeout.
+It has happen, timeout when playing against a stronger agent.
+This could be handled by reducing the number of augmentations

 ### 8.3 Results